Kingston man pleads guilty to unlawful contact with boys at park

 One boy ran home and notified a parent, who later confronted Palicki at the park.

-Police obtained a picture taken by the parent that was posted on their Facebook page requesting assistance from the public to identify.
+Police obtained a picture taken by the parent that was posted on their Facebook page, requesting assistance from the public to identify the person.

 Palicki saw the posted picture and contacted police, claiming he was being falsely accused of exposing himself to children.